markh-de/KiVar/README.md

  * **Solder** (property identifier `s`).
    This property controls the application of solder paste to the pads of a component's footprint.
 Solder paste can be enabled (property state _true_) or disabled (property state _false_).
 For both cases, user-defined footprint-specific solder paste clearances are maintained (see note below).  _Important:_ As usual for KiCad solder paste clearance settings, this property has only effect for pads on copper layers, but _not_ for _SMD Aperture_ pads!

+> [!IMPORTANT]
+> For indexed Properties, i.e. Properties including an integer index value, each index is treated as an individual and independent Property.
+For example, the Properties _Model#1_ and _Model#2_ do not affect each other.
+This independence also applies to [Default Property Inheritance](#default-property-inheritance) and [Implicit Defaults](#implicit-defaults) discussed below.

 > [!NOTE]
 > As KiCad does not provide a dedicated footprint attribute for disabling solder paste application, KiVar instead makes use of the _solder paste relative clearance_ value.
 To disable or enable solder paste application for a footprint, KiVar applies or removes an offset value of &minus;4,200,000%.
 This technique allows retaining user-provided clearance values.
 However, in order to ensure safe classification of KiVar-applied solder paste control, those user-provided relative clearance values are only allowed in the range from &minus;10,000% to &plus;10,000%.